-As of December 31, 2015, the Company has 141 employees, all of whom are full-time employees and are not subject to Collective Bargaining Agreements, broken down as follows:
+As of December 31, 2016, the Company has 138 employees, all of whom are full-time employees and are not subject to Collective Bargaining Agreements, broken down as follows:

-Officers 16
+Officers 15

-Senior Managers/Managers 20
+Senior Managers/Managers 22

-Supervisors and Rank and File 105
+Supervisors and Rank and File 101

-TOTAL 141
+TOTAL 138

-All regular employees are enrolled under a group life insurance plan with Generali and Ace Insurance and under a group health plan with Avega and Valucare.
+All regular employees are enrolled under a group life insurance plan and under a group health plan.
 The Company also complies with government mandated benefits such as SSS, Philhealth and Pag-ibig for all employees.

-Company outings are also provided that foster camaraderie, teamwork and sportsmanship.
+Company outings and monthly get-togethers are also organized, which foster camaraderie, teamwork and sportsmanship.

 The Company encourages good health and wellness through its various sports and fitness programs.
 Employees may use the courts and fitness facilities in the workplace and are encouraged to participate in HRD supported aerobic and dance activities.
 The Company also conducts orientations and learning sessions on health related matters, such as breast and cervical cancer awareness and detection; influenza and hepatitis B prevention and drug abuse awareness, to name a few.
+The Company thru its parent Company has a fully functioning clinic and has recently employed the services of a 24-hour roving ambulance service.